ritkamargoritka/english-for-designers/first-impressions/drafts-expanded.md

 I'm Marharyta, a graphic designer who pushes boundaries and challenges the norm.
 I'm here to help you create a bold and unforgettable brand identity.
 Whether you need a logo, a website, or a complete rebrand, I've got you covered.

 ## 4
+!Buenos Dias!
+My name is Marharyta!

-Hi!
-I’m Marharyta, a graphic designer with over 3 years of experience.
-I help turn ideas into memorable brands by creating logos, interfaces, and visual identities that stand out and get results.
+I’m a graphic designer who believes that every brand is unique and has the potential to shine in the world.
+I help turn ideas into memorable brands by creating logos, interfaces, and visual identities that truly stand out and deliver results.

-Over the years, I’ve worked with various young companies and startups, helping them discover their unique style and reach new heights.
-For me, design is not just about aesthetics; it’s a tool to tell a brand’s story and make it truly recognizable.
+With 3 years of experience in design, I’ve collaborated with young companies, startups, and bloggers, helping them discover their unique style and reach new heights.
+For me, design is not just about aesthetics—it’s a powerful tool that tells a brand’s story and makes it recognizable.

-Ready to make your brand shine?
+Ready to make your brand a star?
 Let’s create something amazing together! 🌟

 ##
 > The story of a little girl who from childhood loved to draw, sing and dance, was immersed in creativity and art.
 She always liked to make videos as a memory and ceremoniously present them to her relatives.
 Once she was given a handicraft set, to make picture frames out of plaster.
 So this 8 year old girl came up with a business idea to make photo frames, paint and sell.